rmc-su/uHome/readme.md

 MyHome - A home warp plugin for Bukkit and Minecraft
 ===========

-Uses Permissions 2, Permissions 3, PermissionsEx or GroupManager plugins to manage permissions Supports iConony 4, 5 & 6+, BOSEconomy 6 & 7, EssentialsEco or MultiCurrency for charging users to use MyHome
+Uses Permissions 2, Permissions 3, PermissionsEx, GroupManager or PermissionsBukkit to manage permissions.
+Supports iConony 4, 5 & 6+, BOSEconomy 6 & 7, EssentialsEco or MultiCurrency for charging users to use MyHome.

 For simple set-up, give your users 'myhome.home.*' and your admins 'myhome.*'